Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 *Important: In case the image tag isn't k8s-demo:v1, replace it with your own.*

-Execute the following command to create a deployment type object in your cluster
+Execute the following command to create a deployment-type object in your cluster
 > kubectl apply -f yaml/deployment.yaml

 After running this, wait until the pod is ready.
 To see the status of the pod, run the following command:
 > kubectl get all

 It'll take a few minutes for the pod to get ready.
-If it doesn't, debug and resolve the issue (try changing the kubernetes or kubectl versions).
+In case this doesn't work, debug and resolve the issue (try changing the Kubernetes or kubectl versions).
-Don't proceed until this part is done.
+Do not proceed until this part is done.
 #### Service
 This file has all the necessary configurations to create a service (external) which uses the deployment type object created previously and exposes it to calls from outside the cluster.